Top

 Benefits Available to Navy Veterans with Mesothelioma

-In addition to these benefits, survivors of veterans who passed due to an asbestos-related illness may also be eligible for dependency and indemnity compensation from the VA.
-This includes spouses who have lost a loved one to mesothelioma, providing them crucial financial assistance.
+In addition to these benefits, survivors of veterans who passed due to an asbestos-related illness may also be eligible for dependency and indemnity compensation (DIC) from the VA.
+This includes spouses who have lost a loved one to mesothelioma.

 Eligible, honorably discharged Navy veterans may be able to file a claim and access some of the following benefits: